Randomized Adversarial Style Perturbations for Domain Generalization: Experiments

-\paragraph{Step size and role of NFM} Table~\ref{tab:eps} illustrates the results on Office-Home under the change of $\epsilon$ with respect to the presence or absence of the NFM module.
-As the $\epsilon$ increases, the diversity of augmented styles is enlarged while the plausibility is reduced.
-Consequently, challenging target domains, \eg, Clipart, exhibit improved accuracies, while easy domains, \eg, Product and Real, and source domains show degraded performances.
-Table~\ref{tab:eps} also depicts that NFM reduces the degradation of the source accuracy and is effective to improve the target accuracy, especially when the attack size is large.
+\paragraph{Step size} Table~\ref{tab:eps} illustrates the results on Office-Home under the change of step size $\epsilon$.
+As the $\epsilon$ increases, augmented styles get diverse while the plausibility is reduced.
+Consequently, challenging target domains, \eg, Clipart, exhibit improved accuracies, while easy domains, \eg, Product and Real, and source domains witness degraded performances.
 Note that there is a positive correlation between the accuracies of source domain validation sets and target domains.